SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

-<h1 align="center"> Object Detection with Pretrained Models(Task1) and with Custom Dataset(Task2) - Analinear</h1>
+<h1 align="center"> Object Detection - Analinear</h1>

 # Repository Overview

-This repository contains code and documentation for detecting Dassault Rafale using YOLOv8.
+This repository contains code and documentation for detecting object with Pretrained Models(Task1) and with Custom Dataset(Task2).

 ## Directory Structure